gre/developer-portal/_docs/transport/web-hid-usb.md

   },
 ```

-Your "package.json" should to look like this:
+Your "package.json" should look like this:

 ```javascript
 {